matter-labs/zksync-era/docs/guides/advanced/advanced_debugging.md

 ## Debugging contracts in vscode (using hardhat)

-Assuming that you created project in hardhat, that you'd normally test with `hardhat test` - you also also test it with vscode (which is super powerful - especially as you can have both binaries' debug sessions running in VSCode at the same time).
+Assuming that you created project in hardhat, that you'd normally test with `hardhat test` - you also test it with vscode (which is super powerful - especially as you can have both binaries' debug sessions running in VSCode at the same time).